Table of Contents

 There are two main types of shoot-back systems on the market: shoot-back cannons and Threat-Fire.

 A. Shoot-back cannons

-First introduced in 1999, these devices launch a ball at the trainee at about 200 feet per second (basically a paintball gun on a tripod).
+First introduced in 1999, these devices launch a ball at the trainee at a speed of about 200 feet per second (similar to a paintball gun on a tripod).
 The device’s main use is to train the officer to seek cover.
-If the officer does not seek cover, the instructor takes aim at the region above the knee cap and below the groin.
-The instructor avoids hitting the knee cap, shin, or groin, leaving a portion of the thigh as the hit zone.
-Ideally, trainees would leave their thigh exposed so the instructor can hit them in this ‘preferred’ area.
+If the officer does not seek cover, the instructor ‘shoots back’ avoiding the knee cap, shin, or groin.

 - Cannon is fixed and only shoots from one direction.

-- Trainee must wear eye protection for safety during training.
+- Participants must wear eye protection for safety at all times during training.

 - Requires an instructor to carefully aim the cannon

-- Instructor can miss the trainee or accidentally hit the trainee in a sensitive region (possible injury)
+- Instructor can accidentally hit the trainee in a sensitive region causing injury

 - Instructor must police the balls continually